 “We could not be more thrilled that Dr. Garcia will remain part of the UT System family,” said UT System Board of Regents Vice Chairman Gene Powell.
 A South Texas native, Powell was instrumental in the creation of UTRGV and serves as the board’s special liaison to South Texas.
 “Dr. Garcia’s service and contributions to higher education have been noted by her peers from around the world and the accolades she has garnered are well deserved.
 This is a new chapter for both UT and Dr. Garcia and it is one that holds endless possibilities.”

 The UT System Board of Regents has articulated a clear vision for UT Rio Grande Valley and the impact it anticipates the university will have not just on the region, but on all of Texas and reaching into Mexico and Central and South America, Powell said.
-The UT Institute of the Americas is a key part of building a strong bi-national presence that will foster important relationships and conversations on critical issues facing the nation and the world.
+The UT Americas Institute is a key part of building a strong bi-national presence that will foster important relationships and conversations on critical issues facing the nation and the world.

 Educating students, providing care for patients, conducting groundbreaking research and serving the needs of Texans and the nation for more than 130 years, The University of Texas System is one of the largest public university systems in the United States, with nine academic universities, six health institutions and a fall 2013 enrollment of more than 213,000.
 The UT System confers more than one-third of the state’s undergraduate degrees, educates two-thirds of the state’s health care professionals annually and accounts for almost 70 percent of all research funds awarded to public universities in Texas.
 The UT System has an annual operating budget of $14.6 billion (FY 2014) including $3 billion in sponsored programs funded by federal, state, local and private sources.
 With about 90,000 employees, the UT System is one of the largest employers in the state.